The Impact of Financial Support to SMEs to Improve Energy Efficiency: A Pan-European RCT

 Intervention(s)

 The EENergy project, funded by the EU’s Single Market Program (SMP), supports small and medium enterprises (SMEs) in improving energy efficiency and sustainability, contributing to the EU’s goal of achieving climate neutrality by 2050.
-Implemented by the Enterprise Europe Network (EEN), the program offers advisory services to 1,800 SMEs, with 900 of them receiving up to €10,000 in direct financial support.
+Implemented by the Enterprise Europe Network (EEN), the program offers advisory services to 1,964 SMEs, with 986 of them being offered up to €10,000 in direct financial support.
 This funding is earmarked for investments in renewable technologies, energy efficiency consultancy, and employee training.
-Eligible SMEs must collaborate with EEN’s sustainability advisors to create tailored action plans targeting reduction in energy consumption.
+All eligible SMEs must collaborate with EEN’s sustainability advisors to create tailored action plans targeting reduction in energy consumption.

 Intervention Start Date